 In the late 1700s, servants were often the ones who milked the cows.
 Servants were also required to tend to the sores on the heels of horses affected with cowpox.
 The pus and infectious fluids from these sores were referred to as "the grease" of the disease.
 Left unwashed because of a lack of concern about sanitation and cleanliness, the servants' grease-covered hands would then spread the disease to the cows during milking.
 The cowpox in turn was transmitted to the dairymaids.
 Jenner observed that when a person had cowpox this same person would not get smallpox if exposed to it.
-Jenner attempted to give a dairymaid, exposed to a mild case of cowpox in her youth, a case of smallpox by cutting her arm and rubbing some of the infectious "grease" into the wound.
-She did not become ill.
-Cowpox was thus found to shield against smallpox.^{3,4} Jenner invented a vaccination for smallpox with this knowledge.
-The vaccine was used to protect populations from this disease.^{3,4,6}
+In May 1796, Jenner identified a young dairymaid, Sarah Nelms, who had fresh cowpox lesions on her hand.
+With the matter from Nelms's lesions, Jenner inoculated an 8-year-old boy, James Phipps.
+James developed a mild fever and a loss of appetite, but was soon feeling much better.
+In July 1796, Jenner inoculated the boy with a fresh smallpox lesion.
+No disease developed.
+Cowpox was thus found to shield against smallpox.
+Jenner invented a vaccination for smallpox with this knowledge.
+The vaccine was used to protect populations from this disease.^{3,4,6-8}

 The Worldwide Global Smallpox Eradication Campaign of the late 1960s and early 1970s encouraged vaccination against smallpox and was effective at eliminating this disease.
-As part of the effort to eradicate smallpox, a photograph was widely distributed in 1975 of a small child who had been stricken with the disease (Figure 2-2).
+As part of the effort to eradicate smallpox, a photograph was widely distributed in 1975 of a small child who had been stricken with the disease (FIGURE 2-2).
 On October 26, 1977, World Health Organization workers supposedly tracked down the world's last case of naturally occurring smallpox.
-The patient was 23-year-old Ali Maow Maalin, a hospital cook in Merka, Somalia.
+The patient was 23-yearold Ali Maow Maalin, a hospital cook in Merka, Somalia.
 Two cases of smallpox occurred in 1978 as a result of a laboratory accident.
-Because it is believed that smallpox has been eradicated from the earth, vaccinations have been halted; however, some public-health and healthcare professionals are skeptical and fear that such acts may set the stage for an unexpected future epidemic of smallpox because the pathogen still exists in military and government labs.
-As unvaccinated persons proliferate, so does the risk of future smallpox epidemics.
+Because it is believed that smallpox has been eradicated from the earth, vaccinations have been halted; however, some public health and health care professionals are skeptical and fear that such acts may set the stage for an unexpected future epidemic of smallpox because the pathogen still exists in military and government labs.
+As unvaccinated people proliferate, so does the risk of future smallpox epidemics.